Nelarius/wrenpp/README.md

 The goals of this library are
 * Wrap the Wren VM in a nice, easy-to-use class -- DONE
+* Wrap the Wren mehod call in easy-to-use syntax --DONE
 * Register foreign methods with the VM -- WIP
 * Register foreign classes with the VM -- WIP